Bible Verses About Love

 There is something about being loved and being in love that deep inside people need.
 It’s really not all that surprising.
 God created humans with the capacity and desire to love.
 Bible verses about love can help us know and remember what love truly is.
 You will find more Bible verses about anything and everything to help you forget not the Lord.

 God gave his creation an inner void to be filled with Him.
-His desire is that we remember He loves us and wants us to share that love and walk in His love.
+His desire is that we remember He loves us, wants us to share that love with others and walk in His love.